snowdj/Julia/Intro/HelloWorld.md

 Hello, World!
 Congratulations on downloading Julia Studio.

 If you are new to the language, this is a great place to start.
 If you're already familiar with the language, this tutorial might also be useful in helping you to get acquainted with the Julia Studio environment.

- Download the code
-Getting Started
+#### Getting Started
 You can launch Julia Studio by locating its icon and double clicking.
 This will open the Julia Studio environment.
 Once open, you will notice that the IDE has three main tabs.
 The first tab, Welcome, is selected by default when you launch Julia Studio.
 This tab shows you your most recently opened files for easy access.
 It also shows a list of sessions.
 When you exit Julia Studio, a snapshot of your current workspace is stored as a session.
 To restore the session automatically when you start Julia Studio, select File > Session Manager > Restore last session on startup.
 The Welcome tab also provides quick links for creating and opening files.
 You can also jump to the Edit tab to browse for files on your file system.